Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Introduction

 We summarize the main contributions of this work as follows: \begin{itemize} \item We propose the first RNA foundation model, RNA-FM, delivering rich representations for the ncRNA universe.
-In addition, we provide a web server such that the community could access the pre-trained model and its generated representations.
-The server can be accessed with this link: \href{https://proj.cse.cuhk.edu.hk/rnafm/}{https://proj.cse.cuhk.edu.hk/rnafm/}
+In addition, we provide a web server such that the community can access the pre-trained model and its powerful representations.
+The server can be accessed with this link: \href{https://proj.cse.cuhk.edu.hk/rnafm/}{https://proj.cse.cuhk.edu.hk/rnafm/} The code and weights are available at \href{https://github.com/ml4bio/RNA-FM}{https://github.com/ml4bio/RNA-FM}.

 \item RNA-FM can produce interpretable RNA representations, which contain evolutionary information.
-Such embeddings can be used to infer the evolutionary trend of lncRNAs.
+Such embeddings can be used to infer the evolutionary trend of lncRNAs and SARS-CoV-2 variants.

-\item The representations generated from RNA-FM can substantially improve the performance on multiple ncRNA structure/function prediction applications, with a desirable generalization property to the regulatory UTR regions of mRNAs.
+\item The representations generated from RNA-FM can substantially improve the performance on multiple ncRNA structure/function prediction applications, with a desirable generalization property to the regulatory UTR regions of mRNAs and SARS-CoV-2.

 \end{itemize}